Electrical Apprenticeship Applications Information

 How does each member meet our obligation to proficiently perform the work associated with the tasks of our trades?

 That's where Local 164's Joint Apprenticeship and Training Committee … the JATC … steps in.
-Representing both the IBEW and NECA, we've dedicated countless hours towards developing an efficient training program … through systematic schooling and on-the-job training … to produce well qualified electricians and telecommunications technicians with the skill, attitude and knowledge to get jobs done on time and under budget.
+Representing both the IBEW and NECA, we've dedicated countless hours towards developing an efficient training program … through systematic schooling and on-the-job training … to produce highly qualified electricians and telecommunications technicians with the skill, attitude and knowledge to get jobs done on time and under budget.

 The IBEW Local 164 Training Academy is a state-of-the-art facility, located in a 40,000-square-foot, two-story building adjacent to our headquarters.
 It offers easy access to the Garden State Parkway, NJ Routes 17 and 4, allowing for quick and direct transportation via car.
 (Get directions)